tony-waters/tony-waters.github.io/_posts/2026-04-06-setup-kind-cluster.md

             value: /
 ```

 You can find the Helm charts in the [`tony-waters/spring-boot-kubernetes`](https://github.com/tony-waters/spring-boot-kubernetes/tree/main/helm) repo.
-I install them using Terraform:
+I install this chart, and a Postgres chart, using Terraform:

 ```shell
 cd terraform && terraform apply -var-file=terraform.tfvars.example